AzmathShaik29/Terraform-Basics-to-Advance/README.md

 #### Understanding Terraform State File Basics

 Discover the importance of Terraform state files.
 Learn how Terraform tracks the desired and current states to maintain infrastructure consistency and ensure smooth management.

+## Day 2: Advanced Terraform Configuration

+#### Exploring Providers and Resources

+Enhance your understanding of providers and resources.
+Learn how providers connect Terraform to various cloud platforms, and see how resources are used to define specific infrastructure components within your configurations.

+#### Working with Variables and Outputs in Terraform

+Unlock the potential of variables for creating dynamic and flexible configurations.
+Understand how to define, declare, and use variables efficiently.
+Dive into outputs to extract and display key information from your infrastructure.

+#### Using Conditional Expressions and Functions in Terraform

+Enhance your Terraform configurations with conditional expressions to incorporate logic into your code.
+Explore Terraform’s built-in functions for operations such as string manipulation, arithmetic, and more.